Ducky-Chickens/bangazonCLI/README.md

   1. #### Add product to inventory
   1. #### Complete an order
   1. #### See product popularity
+       User can view product popularity to show top 3 products and their revenue of given customer.
   1. #### View stale products
+       User can view customers products that are not currently selling.

   1. #### Update a product
   1. #### Remove a product
   1. #### Add to cart